-- 1. When you arrive at The Gettysburg Address in the PowerPoint presentation, pass out The Gettysburg Address and read it as a class. - 2.
-Hand out The Gettysburg Address Questions; review the discussion questions - 3.
-Give students time to answer the questions independently.
+- 1. When you arrive at the Gettysburg Address in the PowerPoint presentation, pass out the Gettysburg Address and read it as a class. - 2.
+Hand out the Gettysburg Address Questions - 3.
+Have students answer the questions independently.
+The last question can be answered on a separate piece of paper.